cwl-for-eo/guide/docs/101/cwl.md

 Goal: create a CWL *CommandLineTool* that uses GDAL's `gdal_translate` to clip a GeoTIFF using a given bounding box expressed in a defined EPSG code.

-Use a text editor to:
+Use a text editor to create a new plain text file and:

 - set the CWL class `CommandLineTool`